 West Finch is one hurricane away from falling into the sea.

 Yet sixteen-year-old Harlow Prout is determined to save her small Maine hometown.
 If only she could stop getting in her own way and find someone, anyone, willing to help.
 But her best friend Ellis MacQueen “fixes” problems by running away from them―including his broken relationship with his twin brother, Tommy.
 And Tommy’s depression has hit a new low, so … Continue reading →

 Phoenix and mom Nina have spent years on the road, using their charm and wits to swindle and steal to get by.
 Now they’ve made it to their ultimate destination, Mom’s hometown of Jasper Hollow.
 The plan: bring down Ellis Bowman, the man who ruined Nina’s life.

 After Phoenix gets caught spying, she spins a convincing story that inadvertently gives her full access to the Bowman family.
-As she digs deeper into their secrets, she finds herself entrenched in the tale of … Continue reading →
+As she digs deeper into their secrets, she finds herself entrenched … Continue reading →